shuque/resolve/README.md

 Pre-requisites:
 - Python 3
 - [dnspython module](http://www.dnspython.org/) (included with most Linux/*BSD distributions)
-- DNSSEC support (in development) requires additional modules:
+- DNSSEC support requires additional modules:
   - [pycryptodome](https://www.pycryptodome.org/en/latest/)
   - [pynacl](https://pypi.org/project/PyNaCl/)

-DNSSEC validation is substantially implemented, but not complete yet.
-Full chain authentication of positive answers and also negative answers (NODATA and NXDOMAIN) is mostly done.
-The main remaining work is to implement wildcard no-closer-match proofs.
+DNSSEC validation is supported.
 The most popular signing algorithms are supported (RSASHA1, RSASHA1-NSEC3-SHA1, RSASHA256, RSASHA512, ECDSAP256SHA256, ECDSAP384SHA384, and ED25519).
-I
-haven't implemented ED448 (algorithm 16) yet, because the crypto libraries I'm using don't support it.
-But I plan to address that in the near future.
+Support for ED448
+(algorithm 16) will be done in the near future library once I locate a crypto library that supports it.

 The included document, [DNSSEC.md](DNSSEC.md) has many examples of the use of DNSSEC with this program.